firmata/protocol/README.md

 To submit a proposal for a new feature, create a [markdown](https://help.github.com/articles/github-flavored-markdown/) file for your proposal and append "-proposal" to the filename.
 Submit a pull request to add the proposal.

 To make a change to an existing protocol, submit a pull request with your proposed changes.
-Be sure to provide any rational in the pull request description.
+Be sure to provide any rationale in the pull request description.

 Some hints for drafting a new proposal: